-SCA has approximately 1250 students 11-19 year olds.
+SCA has 1595 students aged 11-19 years.
 It is in Sandwell; a socio-economically deprived area of the West Midlands.
-49% of students access free school meals and the Academy has 15 out of 17 possible ethnic groups.
-The proportion of students that are eligible for pupil premium is above the national average as are the number of students who require additional support either through being identified as requiring additional SEN provision or EHCP plans.
+33% of students access free school meals and the Academy has 15 out of 17 possible ethnic groups.
+The proportion of students that are eligible for pupil premium is above the national average.
+There are several students who require additional support either through being identified as requiring additional SEND provision or EHCP plans.
 The careers provision at SCA acknowledges this and utilises a variety of opportunities to reduce barriers and support students' lifelong ambitions.